 Plant Sterol Supplements

 Plant sterols are naturally occurring substances derived from plants.
-Regular administration of plant sterols may decrease skin allergy symptoms (2).
+Regular administration of plant sterols may decrease environmental allergy symptoms (2).

-I’ve prescribed Moducare, a supplement made by Thorne, for dogs who are licking their paws.
+I’ve prescribed Moducare , a supplement made by Thorne, for dogs who have excessive licking of their irritated paws.
 The company recommends two capsules per 25 pounds of dog daily.

 Fish Oil/Fatty Acid Supplements

 Fish oil/omega-3 fatty acid supplements won’t help in the short term since they take 4-8 weeks to produce results.
-The idea is that you give your dog fish oil daily in order to decrease future allergy flares, so start today!
+The idea is that you give your pet fish oil daily in order to decrease future flares, so start today!